Association of British Theatre Technicians: Membership

-The ABTT’s funding is derived from its memberships, donations given by supporters and proceeds from training.
+The ABTT's funding is derived from its memberships, donations given by supporters and proceeds from training.
 The principal source of income is from events including the ABTT Theatre Show which is held annually.

+In 1983, Frederick Bentham was elected as the first fellow of the Association.
+Bentham was a founding member of the Association and would take on the roles of Vice Chairman and later Chairman, while he was editor of Sightline, the Association's journal from 1974 to 1984.

 Remit

 The ABTT was established by in 1961 with a central focus of ensuring "the advancement of …the technical subjects connected with theatre and theatrical presentation, fostering knowledge and the appreciation of the art of technical theatre".

 The ABTT offers guidance and advice through their Codes of Practice relating to planning, health and safety, architecture regeneration and development, and design which concern theatres and places of entertainment.
 The ABTT's remit covers a large range of buildings which include both old and new theatres either used, disused or in other uses.
 Notably, it also includes buildings or structures that have been temporarily converted into theatrical spaces.

-ABBT Theatre Show
+ABTT Theatre Show

 The ABTT Theatre Show is an annual trade show hosted in London and organised by registered charity, the Association of British Theatre Technicians.
 The ABTT Theatre show draws exhibitors and visitors from all over the world interested in topics such as lighting, audio visual, scenography, rigging, set construction, technical theatre and related technologies.